 The Birmingham Museum of Art is pleased to present an after-hours experience on the first Thursday of each month.
 Wander the galleries, sip cocktails in the garden, catch a movie, or sit down with friends for tapas at Oscar’s.
 The Museum is open for your enjoyment until 9PM.

-In this program for adults, held the second Saturday of each month, specially trained docents present the Museum’s collection by means of verbal descriptions, three-dimensional tactile models based on original works of art, and sculpture.
+In this program for adults, specially trained docents present the Museum’s collection by means of verbal descriptions, three-dimensional tactile models based on original works of art, and sculpture.
 The experience may be enhanced by related music and/or art-making to provide multi-sensory access to the visual arts.

 VIP tours are also available for school-age or adult groups.
 To reserve your spot or learn more about group tours, call 205.254.2964.Event Details »

 This drop-in art program for kids and families features a different theme from our galleries and art activity each month.
 Stop by to make art with Bart!

 Set Sail!: Create a sailboat to take on your summer adventures.
 All hands on deck, sailors!Event Details »

 Join us for a free, docent-led tour of our summertime exhibition, Rising Up: Hale Woodruff’s Murals at Talladega College.Event Details »

 Slow food, slow living, slow… art?
 Unlock the secrets of works in the Museum’s collection by cultivating the art of looking slowly.
 Our docents ask and answer questions to help guide your slow art experience and foster conversation.
 Leave the Museum feeling inspired- not tired!

 This Sunday, Master Docent Marlene Wallace will lead a discussion on Jacob Lawrence’s Builder’s No. 1.Event Details »